GhiathAjam/Arabic-Tweets-Stance-And-Classification-NLP/README.md

   <img src="https://github.com/aub-mind/arabert/blob/master/AraELECTRA.png" width="150" align="right"/>
 </p>

-In the transformers family, we’ve fine-tuned an arabic bert model on our dataset.
+In the transformers family, we’ve fine-tuned an Arabic bert model on our dataset.
 * The arabic bert used was aubmindlab/bert-base-arabertv02-twitter from hugging face.
 We’ve chosen this model because it was trained on ~60 Million Arabic tweets.
 * As per the documentation, we’ve used the preprocessing and tokenizer that was used when the model authors built their model.
 Fine-tuning:
-* We use the araBert as a feature extractor, by first freezing the bert’s parameters, then passing the data through this arabert model, and producing the embedding as output.
-The sentence embedding is calculated by taking the last layer hidden-state of the first token of the sequence [CLS token].
+* We use the AraBert as a feature extractor, by first freezing the bert’s parameters, then passing the data through this arabert model, and producing the embedding as output.
+The sentence embedding is calculated by taking the last layer hidden-state of the first token of the sequence `CLS token`.
 * Then the sentence embeddings enters a classifier head we’ve built.
 The classifier head consists of 2 neural network layers in order to fine tune the weights of the model on our data.
 * Arabert Training Settings: